STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 .. option:: --hpx:print-counter-format

-   Print the performance counter(s) specified with :option:`--hpx:print-counter` possible formats in csv format with header or without any header (see option :option:`--hpx:no-csv-header`, possible values: ``csv`` (prints counter values in CSV format with full names as header), ``csv-short`` (prints counter values in CSV format with shortnames provided with :option:`--hpx:print-counter` as :option:`--hpx:print-counter` ``shortname,full-countername``
+   Print the performance counter(s) specified with :option:`--hpx:print-counter`.
+   Possible formats in CSV include a format with a header or without any header (see option :option:`--hpx:no-csv-header`).
+Possible values: ``csv`` (prints counter values in CSV format with full names as header), ``csv-short`` (prints counter values in CSV format with short names provided with :option:`--hpx:print-counter` as :option:`--hpx:print-counter` ``shortname, full-countername``

 .. option:: --hpx:no-csv-header